Da-Buche/skill-best-practices/README.md

 [1]: https://www.goodreads.com/quotes/9168-programs-must-be-written-for-people-to-read-and-only

-> [!NOTE].
+> [!NOTE]
 > SKILL is a high level language, most scripts are called by human interaction (GUI, click, ...).
 >
-> A few seconds, or even minutes sometimes, to run are often acceptable.
+> A few seconds, sometimes even minutes, to run are often acceptable.
 > So [always] prefer clarity over efficiency.
 (Effiency is often achieved while clarifying your code.)

 > [!WARNING]